Take your street photography to new heights with these game-changing lenses. From 50mm primes to all-purpose zooms, find your perfect match.

-In this article, I’ll share my favorite street photography lenses, including options for all budgets and camera brands.
-I’ll also explain how you can pick the perfect street lens for your needs – by taking into account important factors such as focal length, sharpness, and low-light performance.
+In this article, I share the 12 best street photography lenses available in 2024, including options for all budgets and shooting styles, including top contenders from renowned camera brands.
+So whether you’re a die-hard Canon shooter, a Nikon aficionado, or a Sony mirrorless convert, there’s something here for everyone.
+I’ll also explain how you can pick the perfect street lens for your needs by taking into account important factors such as focal length, sharpness, and low-light performance.

-If you’re prepared to pay the price, then the Canon 50mm f/1.2L is one of the best lenses for street photography available today.
-The large aperture lets you photograph in low-light conditions without needing to boost the ISO, and the optics and build quality are outstanding.
-The 50mm f/1.2 works well for both street photography and street portraits (i.e., posed portraits with people on the streets), and the standard focal length offers enough reach for intimate compositions.
+The Canon 50mm f/1.8 STM is a classic street photography lens, and for good reason.
+The large aperture lets you photograph in low-light conditions without needing to boost the ISO, the optics are great, and the build is wonderfully compact (so you can shoot discreetly and won’t have to worry about alerting your subjects).
+The 50mm f/1.8 works well for both candid street photography and street portraits (i.e., posed portraits with people on the streets), and the standard focal length offers enough reach for intimate compositions.
+Plus, the lens is unbelievably cheap, especially for the quality!

 - Low-light performance: Pretty good, thanks to a relatively large maximum aperture